mzuberi/move-with-mona-ai/README.md

-# Move With Mona AI ✧
+# Move With Mona AI

 A gentle, empowering AI assistant built by Mona SK — combining mindful movement, self-awareness, and modern technology.

 This chatbot speaks in Mona’s nurturing, real voice.
 It meets you exactly where you are and offers:
-- ✨ Personalized movement guidance
+- Personalized movement guidance
-- ✨ Encouraging words + mindset resets
+- Encouraging words + mindset resets
-- ✨ Direct access to Mona’s own blog posts
+- Direct access to Mona’s own blog posts
-- ✨ A tone that’s soft, grounded, and lovingly honest
+- A tone that’s soft, grounded, and lovingly honest

 ---

-## 💡 Why I Built This
+## Why I Built This

 I wanted to create an experience that blends everything I am:
-☁️ Cloud tech,
+Cloud tech,
-🌿 Wellness,
+Wellness,
-🤍 Healing,
+Healing,
-🧘‍♀️ Movement,
+Movement,
-🗝 And purpose.
+And purpose.

-**Move With Mona AI** is here to be a calm, strong companion —
-like your best friend, Pilates guide, and inner coach in one.

 ---

-## 🛠 Built With
+## Built With
 - [Python](https://www.python.org/)
 - [Streamlit](https://streamlit.io/)
 - [LangChain](https://www.langchain.com/)